HectorRicardo/simple-music-app/README.md

 Android app that implements a complete, fully-fledged architecture for a small music player using the Android Media APIs and native C++ code.

 The music player is silent: it's just a thread that sleeps for the duration of the song entity it was instructed to play.
-However, all the flow and the logic of the app is implemented.
+This is because I want the focus to be on the music app's architecture and design, which are explained in https://developer.android.com/guide/topics/media.

+In fact, this app can be considered as an audio Hello World app.
+It's much simpler than the [Universal Audio Media Player app](https://github.com/android/uamp) because it doesn't use ExoPlayer and it strictly follows only what is described in the Android docs.
+No bells and whistles.

 The player/thread logic is implemented in native C++ code.
 This is because the player logic is totally independent of Android: we could, for example, implement a similar app in iOS using this exact same logic/code, the only difference being that we would use iOS media libraries.